cello-proj/cello/docs/quickstart.md

 * In window **#1**, ensure you have AWS credentials for the target account.

-* Create a new database and use the `createdb.sql` script to create the relevant tables
+* Use the `createdb.sql` script to create a new postgres database and user.

-Command for creating database in postgres:
+* Switch the database in use to the newly created `argocloudops` database.
+Using psql, the command would be:

     ```sh
-    CREATE DATABASE argocloudops;
+    postgres=# \c argocloudops;
     ```

-* Create a database user with read/write permissions to the created database and set the `ARGO_CLOUDOPS_DB_NAME`, `ARGO_CLOUDOPS_DB_USER`, and `ARGO_CLOUDOPS_DB_PASSWORD` variables as needed.
-The default values if the variables are not set are `argocloudops`, `argoco`, and `1234` respectively

-Command for creating user with permissions in postgres:
-    ```sh
-    CREATE USER argoco WITH PASSWORD '1234';
-    GRANT ALL PRIVILEGES ON DATABASE argocloudops TO argoco;
-    ```
+* Use the `createdbtables.sql` script to create the relevant tables and grant the new user read/write permissions

 * Create an S3 bucket (change the bucket name below) and set it as **ARGO_CLOUDOPS_BUILD_BUCKET** environment variable: